firebolt-db/godocs/docs/Overview/engine-fundamentals.md

 **Type**

 The `TYPE` of engine defines the **compute node size** used as a building block for an engine.
 They are available in Small, Medium, Large, and X-Large sizes.
 Change the node type to **vertically scale** up or down.
+Small and medium engines are available for use right away.
+If you want to use a large or extra-large engine, reach out to [support@firebolt.io](mailto:support@firebolt.io).

 **Nodes**